Henrique da Silva (fighter)

-Luis Henrique da Silva (born September 1, 1989) is a Brazilian mixed martial artist currently competing in the Light Heavyweight division.
+Luis Henrique da Silva (born September 1, 1989) is a Brazilian mixed martial artist currently competing in the light heavyweight division.
 A professional since 2013, he has fought in the Ultimate Fighting Championship.
-He is currently ranked #2 in the KSW Light Heavyweight rankings.

 Background

 Da Silva began training in various forms of martial arts as a youngster.
 He then starting training in Muay Thai, and jiu-jitsu as a teenager before transitioning to mixed martial arts in 2011.

 Mixed martial arts career

 Da Silva made his professional mixed martial arts debut in December 2013.
 He compiled an undefeated record of 10–0, competing primarily for various regional promotions in North Brazil before signing with the UFC in 2016.

 Ultimate Fighting Championship

-Da Silva made his promotional debut against Jonathan Wilson on June 4, 2016 at UFC 199.
+Da Silva made his promotional debut against Jonathan Wilson on June 4, 2016, at UFC 199.
 He won the fight TKO in the second round.

-Da Silva next faced Joachim Christensen on October 1, 2016 at UFC Fight Night 96.
+Da Silva next faced Joachim Christensen on October 1, 2016, at UFC Fight Night 96.
 He won the fight by submission in the second round.

-Da Silva faced Paul Craig on December 17, 2016 at UFC on Fox 22.
+Da Silva faced Paul Craig on December 17, 2016, at UFC on Fox 22.
 He lost the fight via submission in the second round.

-Da Silva faced promotional newcomer Jordan Johnson on January 28, 2017 at UFC on Fox 23.
+Da Silva faced promotional newcomer Jordan Johnson on January 28, 2017, at UFC on Fox 23.
 He lost the fight via unanimous decision.

-Da Silva faced Ion Cuțelaba on June 11, 2017 at UFC Fight Night 110.
+Da Silva faced Ion Cuțelaba on June 11, 2017, at UFC Fight Night 110.
 He lost the fight via knockout in the first round.

-Da Silva faced promotional newcomer Gökhan Saki on September 23, 2017 at UFC Fight Night 117.
+Da Silva faced promotional newcomer Gökhan Saki on September 23, 2017, at UFC Fight Night 117.
 He lost the fight via knockout in the first round.

-Da Silva was released from the UFC on Nov.
-15, 2017.
+Da Silva was released from the UFC on November 15, 2017.